shyllis/Kade-Engine-Legacy/README.md

 **REMEMBER**: This is a **mod**.
 This is not the vanilla game and should be treated as a **modification**.
 This is not and will never be official, so don't get confused.

-## How to build KEL?
+## How to mod KEL?

-### If you want to build Kade Engine Legacy, read [this](https://github.com/Goldie5fnf/Kade-Engine-Legacy/blob/main/docs/building.md).
+### If you want to mod Kade Engine Legacy, read [guides](https://github.com/dolpshy/Kade-Engine-Legacy/blob/main/docs/guides/index.md) (If you've used Kade Engine before, you won't need it).

 # Features